College of Applied Life Sciences

 2001-present Dr. Bradd Clark

-Graduate studies at the institution that became UL Lafayette, then Southwestern Louisiana Institute, began in the College of Education in September 1957 under the direction of Robert Elliott May, the first dean of the Graduate School.
+Graduate studies at the institution that became UL Lafayette, then Southwestern Louisiana Institute, began in the College of Education, now the College of Education and Human Development in September 1957 under the direction of Robert Elliott May, the first dean of the Graduate School.

 May's original mandate of providing SLI with master's degrees in education (both MA and MEd) expanded in 1957 to include master of science degrees in engineering, mathematics and sciences.
 He worked with an appointed graduate council to formulate regulations, policies and course descriptions.
 In 1961, May changed hats and became the dean of education at UL Lafayette.
 His successor was James Russell Oliver.